 - Sponsor letter: If you are sending your own bank statement you are not required to submit a sponsor letter.
 The sponsor letter is necessary only if a bank statement will be submitted on your behalf by another person.
 The person whose bank statement you will submit is your sponsor.

 Your sponsor must submit a letter (sponsor letter) stating that s/he will provide you with full financial support during the period of your study in the ALP.
 Full financial support includes: tuition, fees, and living expenses.
 The sponsor letter must be in English and dated within the last three months.
 It must also be signed by the sponsor.

 • The page in your passport that shows your photograph, your name and your date of birth.

 Once your completed application and accompanying materials and fees have been received and processed, you will receive a US government I-20 A-B form.
 Bring the I-20 A-B form, along with your letter of acceptance and original financial documents, to a US embassy or consulate in your country to apply for a student (F-1) visa.

 ALP Levels, Placement & Testing

 Learn more about American Language Program at Columbia University School of Professional Studies, or contact the program advisor.Request more information

 Learn more about the application process, deadlines, and requirements.Learn more

 Commission on English Language Accreditation

-The Intensive Program is accredited by the Commission on English Language Accreditation (CEA) for the period of April 2014 through August 2019.
-For this offering, the American Language Program agrees to uphold CEA Standards for English Language Programs and institutions.
-The U.S. Secretary of Education recognizes CEA as a national accrediting agency for English language programs and institutions.
+The Intensive Program is accredited by the Commission on English Language Accreditation (CEA) for the period of August 2019 through August 2029.
+For these offerings, the American Language Program agrees to uphold CEA Standards for English Language Programs and institutions.
+The U.S. Secretary of Education recognizes CEA as a national accrediting agency for English language programs and institutions in the U.S.